 1. Translucent Frames, $26 at Amazon

-I chose this pair because they were fun and at a good price point to try out.
+I chose this pair because they were fun and at a value price point to try out.

 For a thin and subtle cateye.